Terraminator/Ghost/README.md

 ### Setup
 You just have to install a Python version >= 3 and run <pre> python3 ghost.py</pre>
-then you have to configure an addon in your Browser like FoxyProxy with this credentials:
+then you have to configure your application to connect to the following http proxy:
-<pre> Ip=127.0.0.1, Port=8080 </pre>
+<pre> ip=127.0.0.1, port=8080 </pre>
 If you want to block telemetry/mal domains you need to add domains to blacklist.txt

 ### Ascii Art